18F/performance-gov-research/team-practices.md

 ### Backlog

-Groomed and ready to be pulled into the In Progress column for the current/upcoming sprint.
+Items ready to be groomed and prioritized in preparation to be pulled into the In Progress column for the current/upcoming sprint.

 #### Exit criteria